vfedotovs/sslv_web_scraper/README.md

 - [x] Email contains pdf attachment with basic price analytics for categorized by room count
 - [x] Fully automated deployment for dev branche with Github Actions CICD to AWS EC2
 - [x] Add tests and test coverage step in CICD and in README.md
+- [x] Add WEB service functionality for data explore using Pygwalker and Streamlit

 ## Worok in progress:
-- [ ] Add WEB service functionality for data explore using Pygwalker and Streamlit (Work inprogress)
+- [ ] Add Streamlit web service to CICD
 - [ ] Add doc and doc coverage step in CICD and in README.md